 ✍️ Editor’s note: Performing a comparative market analysis to determine a home's estimated fair market value is an important step in the home selling process.
-Here's why you should trust us.
+Here's why you should trust us. |

 What is a comparative market analysis?

 CMAs are a valuable tool for both realtors and their clients, helping sellers determine a fair listing price and allowing buyers to submit competitive offers.
-While you can complete your own CMA, an experienced realtor can provide the most accurate numbers (and for free).
+While you can complete your own CMA, an experienced realtor can provide the most accurate numbers (and do it for free).

 Here's what you need to know about CMAs, including how to get a free CMA, how agents determine your home's value, an example of what the report looks like, and a step-by-step approach to completing your own CMA.